-High-speed train derails in eastern France; 21 injured
+High-speed train derails in eastern France; three injured

-PARIS (AP) - One of France’s vaunted high-speed trains derailed Thursday morning on a trip to Paris, injuring 21 people including the driver, officials said.

-The driver, who was seriously injured, managed to slam on the emergency brakes and bring the train to a halt.
-It was the first derailment of a TGV train in nearly 40 years of commercial service.
+PARIS (AP) - One of France’s vaunted high-speed trains derailed Thursday morning on a trip to Paris, seriously injuring the driver, who managed to slam on the emergency brakes and bring the train to a halt, officials said.

-Regional authorities said 20 other people also suffered injuries, some of them slight.
-Train operator SNCF said they included the train conductor, who suffered a back injury.

-The train, carrying 300 passengers, was traveling from Colmar in eastern France to the capital and was racing along at 270 kph (170 mph) when it jumped the tracks.
+Two other people were slightly injured - the conductor and one of the 300 passengers, train operator SNCF said.
+The train was traveling from Colmar in eastern France to the capital and was racing along at 270 kph (170 mph) when it jumped the tracks.

-The derailment opened a gash on the pointed nose of the sleek train, which stayed upright.
-Its side was scratched and some windows were cracked.

-The SNCF said it was the first time that a commercially operated TGV train has derailed since the service was inaugurated in 1981, between Paris and the southern city of Lyon.
-TGV stands for “Train à Grande Vitesse,” or high-speed train.

 The seriously injured train driver was evacuated by helicopter.

-Passengers told French media they felt a bang before the train slowed and stopped.
+Passengers told French media they felt a bang before the train, which stayed upright, slowed and stopped.

 An investigation will determine whether the train struck an earth bank that collapsed close to the track.